surveycto/print-pdf/README.md

 For best results when formatting your HTML content for PDF conversion:

+> **Tip:** If you're struggling to create the HTML, consider using a large language model (like ChatGPT, Claude, or Gemini) to help generate the HTML structure and styling you need.

 1. Use section elements (`<section>`) to organize content into logical groups
 2. Use headings (`<h1>`, `<h2>`, etc.) to structure your document
 3. Avoid fixed-width containers that might exceed page width